 “I know that we all thought that you would end up together,” Charlie answered.
 “But a guy who cheats on you – even if it is Harry Potter – doesn’t deserve you.
 It’s as simple as that.”

-Harry was sitting on the floor, his arms wrapped around his legs and his back leaned against the wall.
-If he’d lean forwards, only a few inches, the branches of the Christmas tree would hit his face.
+Harry was sitting on the floor of the Tonks' house, his arms wrapped around his legs and his back leaned against the wall.
+If he were to lean forwards, only a few inches, the branches of the Christmas tree would have hit his face.
 His gaze was fixed on Teddy, who was standing in front of him, ripping dark red wrapping paper in a million pieces in his efforts to unwrap his gift.
 For the sake of his godson, Harry had tried to keep his mood up all night.
 However, even if Teddy was his normal, happy self, Harry was sure that the others could sense his misery.
 How could he not be miserable, when he seemed to have lost everything that mattered to him?
-His girlfriend, his best mate, the closest thing he had had to a family… The only ones who were left were the three people in the room with him – Andromeda, Remus’ father Mr Lupin, and Teddy.
+His girlfriend, his best mate, the closest thing he had had to a family… The only ones who were left were the three people in the room with him––Andromeda, Remus’ father Mr Lupin, and Teddy.
 And Hermione, he reminded himself.
-She had been over a few times to keep him company the last couple of weeks, but it upset Ron, and Harry could tell that it took its toll on her.
+She had been over a few times to keep him company the last couple of weeks, but it was upsetting Ron, and Harry could tell that it was taking its toll on her.

-This was why he envied Ron and Hermione and all of the Weasleys from the bottom of his heart, why bitterness poisoned his mind at the mere thought of them: they had a real family.
+This was why he envied Ron and Hermione and all of the Weasleys from the bottom of his heart, why a sense of bitterness poisoned his mind at the mere thought of them: they had a real family.
 No matter what happened between Ron and Hermione, they would both always have their families to rely on, their parents’ arms to fall back into.
 They would never end up alone, like Harry.
-More than ever, he wanted to go back to the Forbidden Forest, find the resurrection stone and surround himself with the people who would love him no matter what; it seemed like everyone who had fallen under that category had seen their last days on earth.
+More than ever, he wanted to go back to the Forbidden Forest, find the resurrection stone and surround himself with the people who would love him no matter what.
+It seemed like everyone who had fallen under that category had seen their last days on earth.

 “It’s the most magical season of all…”

 A shout of joy from Teddy woke Harry from his thoughts: the little boy, whose hair was as green as the fir needles that lay scattered on the floor below the Christmas tree, had finally finished unwrapping his gift from Harry.
-He began swinging the little toy broomstick around, forcing Harry to leap forwards and catch one of the ornaments before it fell off its branch and broke into a million pieces.
-However, Harry still couldn’t help but smile at the excited look on his godson’s face – he had remembered what his godfather had given him when he was around Teddy’s age, and had thought it appropriate to do the same thing.
+He began swinging the little toy broomstick around, forcing Harry to leap forwards and catch one of the glass ornaments before it fell off its branch and broke into a million pieces.
+Even so, Harry couldn’t help but smile at the excited look on his godson’s face––he had remembered what his godfather had given him when he was around Teddy’s age, and had thought it appropriate to do the same thing.
 You’re all I have now, Harry thought as he grabbed Teddy around the waist to keep him from falling backwards.
 And I’m going to be the best godfather the world has seen.
-I’ll never let you end up in a situation like the one I’m in – without a family.
+I’ll never let you end up in a situation like the one I’m in, without a family.
 You’ll always have me.